 On the other hand, food inflation rose to 2.5 percent in December from 1.9 percent in November, boosted by fresh food (7.8 percent vs 5 percent) and other food (1.6 percent vs 1.4 percent).

-Annual core inflation, which excludes public sector prices, the most volatile consumer prices and the tax measures increased to 0.8 percent in October from 0.7 percent in September.
+Annual core inflation, which excludes public sector prices, the most volatile consumer prices and the tax measures stood at 0.7 percent, the same as in November.

 On a monthly basis, consumer prices were flat in December, also unrevised from the preliminary estimate and following a 0.2 percent fall in November.
 A sharp drop in energy prices (-2.4 percent vs -0.7 percent) and a downturn in those of manufactured products (-0.2 percent vs 0.1 percent) were offset by a rebound in prices of services (0.4 percent vs -0.3 percent) and food (0.6 percent vs -0.2 percent).